AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/quickstart.md

 We can check Alice's private token balance by querying the contract.

 <!-- Uncomment this when this test (https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/end-to-end/src/guides/up_quick_start.sh#L18-L24)
-is updated to use $CONTRACT instead of a hardcoded value -->
+is updated to use $CONTRACT instead of a hardcoded value ie when this PR lands: https://github.com/AztecProtocol/aztec-packages/pull/2344 -->

 <!-- #include_code deploy yarn-project/end-to-end/src/guides/up_quick_start.sh bash -->